appliedblockchain/roda-react-sse/tasks.md

-You can choose one/multiple features to implement, the more the better:
+You can choose one/multiple features to implement based on your liking, the more you do the better, but please re-check the code of your current one before moving to the next one as one feature done well is better than two done incorrectly:

-- make the table sortable
+- Make the table sortable
-- colorize red/green based on the value (for example very red if `price` value is > 200, very green if < 100)
+- Colorize red/green based on the value (for example very red if `price` value is > 200, very green if < 100)
-- add c as another random value but this time a random value in this list of names ["Adi", "Mario", "Mike", "Dan", "Danny", "Katrina", "Kristina", "Peter"] (which are the names of the A.B. team members btw)
+- There are two columns in the table: A, B. Add C as another random value (requires modification of server code in ruby) but this time a random value in this list of names ["Adi", "Mario", "Mike", "Dan", "Danny", "Katrina", "Kristina", "Peter"] (which are the names of the A.B. team members btw)
-- get the weather from an external (cors API) and report the current temperature in degrees celsius
+- Get the weather for London, UK from an external (cors API - example: https://darksky.net/dev/docs/forecast) and report the current temperature in degrees celsius in the page.
-- make the Test button do something (display a modal)
+- Make the Test button do something (display a modal)
-- add tests (Jest runner is already set-up in `client` callable via `npm test` - check https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests for more infos and to configure your favourite matching libraries etc.)
+- Add tests (Jest runner is already set-up in `client` callable via `npm test` - check https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests for more infos and to configure your favourite matching libraries etc.)
-- add another feature you think is good to demostrate your skills
+- Add another feature you think is good to demostrate your skills
-- add some HTML elements and style them (https://bulma.io or custom)
+- Add some HTML elements and style them (https://bulma.io or custom)